Travelling safely with a lung condition

 Flying with medicine

-If you need to take medical equipment or more than 100ml of liquid or gel medicine in your hand luggage, you’ll need a letter from your doctor or a copy of your prescription.
+You must have a letter from your GP if you need to take more than 100ml of liquid or gel medicine in your hand luggage.

 Travelling with medicine checklist

-• Make sure you’ll have enough medicine and equipment to cover your whole trip.
+• Make sure you have enough medicine and equipment to cover your whole trip.

-• Make sure you have a copy of your prescription and a letter from your GP with you.
+• Make sure you have a copy of your prescription and a letter from your GP with you, if your airline, accommodation or travel company has asked for this.

 • Some medicines need to be stored at room temperature or in the fridge.
 If you need advice on how to keep your medicines cool, talk to your GP or pharmacist.
-They might advise you to store your medicines in a thermos flask or cooler bag.
+They might advise you to store them in a thermos flask or cooler bag.

-• If you’re given medicine abroad, check whether it can be brought back into the UK.
-If you’re in any doubt, declare the medicine at customs along with your doctor’s letter.
+• If you’re given medicine abroad, check if it can be brought back into the UK.
+If you’re not sure, declare the medicine at customs along with your GP’s letter.

 • If you use a reliever inhaler, make sure you can find it quickly in an emergency.

-• If you use a spacer, don’t travel with it in a plastic bag, as this will cause it to build up static.
-Try a medicine bag instead, and make sure it’s easy to find if you need it.
+• If you use a spacer, do not travel with it in a plastic bag, as this could cause it to build up static.
+Try a medicine bag instead and make sure it’s easy to find if you need it.

-• If you have a rescue pack for flare-ups, make sure it is stocked and make sure you know when to use it.
-Talk to your GP if you’re not sure.
+• If you have a rescue pack for flare-ups, make sure it’s packed and make sure you know when to use it.
+Talk to your healthcare professional if you’re not sure.

 • If you normally use a peak flow meter, take it on holiday so you can monitor your symptoms while you’re away.

-• If you use equipment like a nebuliser or CPAP machine, remember that other countries may have different electric sockets and voltages, so you may need an adaptor or battery-powered equipment.
-If you’re not sure, check with the manufacturer or your healthcare professional.
+• If you use equipment like a nebuliser or CPAP machine, you may need a travel adaptor or battery-powered equipment.
+Some countries have different electric sockets and voltages.
+If you’re not sure what you need, check with the manufacturer or your healthcare professional.

 • Most airlines allow battery-operated medical equipment to be used on board, but do not allow ones that need a mains supply.
 Check with your airline about carrying and using your equipment on the plane.